Skip to content

 Dataset Size Percentages

 The dataset size percentages are the list of percentages of the dataset used for finetuning.
-For example, providing 25, 50, 75 values will create finetuned models using datasets containing 25%, 50%, and 75% of data from the original dataset.
+For example, providing 25, 50, 75 values will create training datasets containing 25%, 50%, and 75% of data from the original dataset and finetune the LLMs on these datasets.
+This configuration option is used to check the performance based on different dataset sizes.
+It can tell whether adding more data examples improves the LLM performance or not.

 To set the dataset size percentages, you can use the text box with a + button to add the values to the list.
 Added values will have an X button to remove that value.